prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 - MongoDB is the database layer for the full-stack application used to store and manage data.
 - It is an open-source, NoSQL, document based database which stores data in the binary JSON format.
-- It is highly scalable and can be used to store latge volumes of data.
+- It is highly scalable and can be used to store large volumes of data.

 #### 2. **ExpressJS Framework**

-- ExpressJS is an open source, unopinionated, lightweight framework built on top of NodeJS.
+- ExpressJS is open source, unopinionated, lightweight framework built on top of NodeJS.
 - It uses Javascript on the server side to create fast and secure back-end applications.
 - You can use Model, View & Controller (MVC) pattern to create server-side applications.